vsbuffalo/msr/README.md

-the Context of Approximate-Likelihood Calculation*](http://www.genetics.org/content/171/4/2143) using this approach (though do note that I am using N=10^4 rather than N=10^5 as in the paper since our departments happy hour is soon, and I didn't want to wait for simulations to complete for this example):
+the Context of Approximate-Likelihood Calculation*](http://www.genetics.org/content/171/4/2143) using this approach (though do note that I am using N=10^4 rather than N=10^5 as in the paper since our department's happy hour is soon, and I didn't want to wait for simulations to complete for this example):

 ```{R}